-Our on-campus academy operates year-round to give students the chance to fulfill any missed credits.
+Our on-campus school operates year-round to give students the chance to fulfill any missed credits.
 We have on-campus teachers who support the boy’s education and tutor individual boys.
 Boys from Sterling, Virginia quickly catch up on missed coursework or work ahead.

 It is our conviction that the most important change is a heart change — understanding that Jesus Christ has a purpose and a plan for each individual’s life.
 Through biblical discipleship, engaging chapel services, the daily discipline of chores, and regular attendance in our private school, Treasure Coast Boys Academy gives a once “at-risk” teenage boy a second chance at a successful future.
 Again, unlike military schools and boot camps, our emphasis and main tool is a change of heart, not fear or breaking of the spirit.

 “At Treasure Coast Boys Academy…our son received exactly what he needed to get back on track in life.
 This was a God-send for our broken family…restoring our relationship with our son.
 It is a place of hope, a place of love, and a place of renewal.” — Parents of a Treasure Coast Boys Academy students convey heartfelt gratitude for the transformation they saw in their son.